Frequently Asked Questions About Acupuncture, Fire Cupping, & Other Services

 How Many Treatments Will I Require?

 This depends greatly on what type of condition you have.
-Most people will begin to see results from acupuncture in approximately 3-7 treatments.
-Treatments are generally administered once per week until your issues resolve and then followup stabilization appointments may range from a few times per year to monthly to bi-weekly.
+Most people will begin to see results from acupuncture in approximately 2-7 treatments.
+Treatments are generally administered once or twice per week until your issues resolve and then corrective care appointments may range from bi-weekly to bi-monthly.

 Most people find acupuncture treatments extremely relaxing and effective and may decide to come in for treatments after their initial conditions improve.
 Acupuncture is an important aspect of an overall wellness balance and disease prevention program.